Novel method for determining the light quark mass ratio using $\eta'\to\eta \pi\pi$ decays: Construction of the unit disk mapping

-In this appendix, we introduce the construction of the mapping from the Dalitz plot to the unit disk.
-We first describe the total boundary of the disk dividing it into two segments $\left(D=D^{+} \cup D^{-}\right)$:
+In this appendix, we describe the construction of the mapping from the Dalitz plot to the unit disk.
+We first parameterize the boundary of the unit disk by dividing it into two segments $\left(D=D^{+} \cup D^{-}\right)$:

-where $x$ and $y$ are, respectively, the usual abscissa and ordinate Cartesian coordinates.
-The segment represented by eq. (\ref{eq:Bound_disk_up}) is the upper part of the disk ($y\geq0$), while that of eq. (\ref{eq:Bound_disk_down}) is the lower part ($y\leq0$). \\
+where $x$ and $y$ are the usual Cartesian coordinates.
+The segment in Eq.~\eqref{eq:Bound_disk_up} is the upper part of the disk ($y\geq0$), while that in Eq.~\eqref{eq:Bound_disk_down} is the lower part ($y\leq0$).

 The boundary can be parameterized by the angle subtended by each point of $D$ with respect to the $x>0$ axis, so that $\theta=0$ corresponds to the maximum value of $m_{12}$: